Madison Rose: Career

-Madison Rose debuted her career with her single "Diamonds", which Billboard described as "only the beginning of 2018 for her".
-During the interview with Billboard, Rose called Dolly Parton and Beyonce musical inspiration, and spoke of how important it was for her to create a safe space where people could feel safe.
+Madison Rose began her career with the single "Diamonds", which Billboard described as "only the beginning of 2018 for her".
+During the interview with Billboard, Rose called Dolly Parton and Beyonce musical inspirations and spoke of how important it was for her to create a safe space.

 In 2019, Rose collaborated with DJ and producer Kandy on the single "Keeping Secrets," released through Thrive and Capitol Records.
-The single gained over 15 million streams across all platforms.
-The single also charted on the Billboard Dance/Mix Show Airplay chart.
-The track debuted on June 22, 2019, and peaked at number 29 on July 6, 2019, and spent a total of four weeks on the chart.
-Rose told Billboard she did not knew much about Kandy before the collaboration, in fact, when she saw him on Diplo's Instagram story, she was not expecting much.
-The lyrics for the song were originally written by Rose, who wrote about a relationship that never materialized.
-While Kandy told Billboard that the song spoke to him about the experience of being closeted.
+The track was released on June 22, 2019, and gained over 15 million streams across all platforms.
+The single also peaked at number 29 on July 6, 2019, and spent a total of four weeks on the Billboard Dance/Mix Show Airplay chart.
+Rose told Billboard she did not know much about Kandy before the collaboration and was not expecting much when she saw him on Diplo's Instagram story.
+The lyrics for the song were originally written by Rose, who wrote about a relationship that never materialized, while Kandy told Billboard that the song spoke to him about the experience of being closeted.

-In 2020 Rose released another single, "Rainbow Phone" which was received with excitement on TikTok.
+In 2020 Rose released another single, "Rainbow Phone," which generated excitement on TikTok.
 In a song review article, Earmilk described Madison Rose as having an "elegant style with modern day flare."
-Rose also told Earmilk how deeply inspired by rap culture.
+Rose also told Earmilk how she was deeply inspired by rap culture.

-Her fourth single, "Sunshine", was released in 2021.
-To celebrate it, she decided to do her first drag performance at a local dive, called the Offbeat Bar.
-Rolling Stone described the single as "The sonic embodiment of strutting down a drag-show runaway."
-Its loud, unabashed and bursting with optimism.
-She also told Rolling Stone that a record label executive allegedly told her to expect a "complete shit show" if she tried to release "Sunshine".
+Rose's fourth single, "SUNSHINE", was released in 2021.
+To celebrate it, she did her first drag performance at a local dive called the Offbeat Bar.
+Rolling Stone described the single as "the sonic embodiment of strutting down a drag-show runaway.
+It's loud, unabashed and bursting with optimism."
+Rose told Rolling Stone that a record label executive told her to expect a "complete shit show" if she tried to release "SUNSHINE".

-In 2022 she finally released her debut album, TECHNICOLOR.
-The album came out in two editions.
-The regular edition counted with eleven singles, while the deluxe edition had four singles more.
-In an interview with Paper, Rose explained how the album was originally made for a label deal, but due to unknown circumstances it was pulled from her in the 11th hour.
-She also explained how the most difficult part for her as an independent artist was her limited budget, being creative and having all these ideas having to figure it out how to work it with a "nickel and a prayer".
-The same year after the album was released, Rose performed on the main stage of RuPaul's DragCon LA, she was brought out by Morgan McMichaels.
-She described DragCon as being "eye opening" for her, because it placed her hard work into perspective.
+Technicolor, Rose's debut album, came out in 2022 with two editions: a regular edition with eleven tracks and a deluxe edition with four more tracks.
+In an interview with Paper, Rose explained how the album was originally made for a label deal, but due to unknown circumstances the deal was pulled from her at the last minute.
+She also explained how the most difficult part for her as an independent artist was her limited budget, as she had to make her creativity and ideas work with only "a nickel and a prayer."
+Later that year, Rose performed on the main stage of RuPaul's DragCon LA after being brought out by Morgan McMichaels.
+She described DragCon as being "eye-opening" for her because it put her hard work into perspective.